tomcam/vuepress.github.io/custom2.md

 [Home](https://tomcam.github.io/vuepress.github.io/)

-# Adding style to a custom Vuepress theme
+# Adding style to a custom VuePress theme

-[Creating a minimal custom theme](./custom1.md) showed how to create the smallest possible Vuepress theme.
+[Creating a minimal custom theme](./custom1.md) showed how to create the smallest possible VuePress theme.
 Let's add some styling to it.
 The theme is called `starter2`.

 ## Create a theme directory in /usr/local/lib/node_modules